freebiesoft/reversesearch/README.md

-# Reversesearch
+# ReverseSearch

-Reversesearch is a library that allows callers to search log files in reverse.
+ReverseSearch is a library that allows callers to search log files in reverse.
 Time constraints may be specified such as "FromTime" and "UntilTime"; when a log entry is discovered with a timestamp that is before the FromTime constraint, the process terminates and no further log entries are searched within the log file, thus saving time & resources.
 The library works seamlessly for single and multi line log entries alike.

 The idea behind this is that most of the time I have wanted to search through large log files (on the scale of gigabytes), I am usually only interested in log entries that were logged within a relatively short amount of time ago.
 Under such scenarios it would be much more efficient to search log files in reverse, and terminate the search upon finding a log entry that was logged before a specified time.